Mark-Assessment/s-marrache-toon-bazaar-m1-2/README.md

 5. The page will automatically refresh.
 6. Scroll back down through the page to locate the now published site [link](https://github.com) in the "GitHub Pages" section.

 # Credits

 ## Code

--   [Code Institute](https://codeinstitute.net/): I referred back to tutorial videos and my notes taken throughout the process of developing this website.
-The navbar and footer were built in an almost identical fashion and I referred to the code from the Coders Coffee House project to create the contact form page and to the code from the Love Running project to improve my use of Media Queries.
+-   [Code Institute](https://codeinstitute.net/): I referred back to tutorial videos and my notes taken throughout the process of developing this website:
+-   The navbar and footer were built in an almost identical fashion.
+-   I referred to the code from the Coders Coffee House project to create the Contact Page and its contact form.
+-   Code from the Love Running project formed the basis of the Media Queries css used in my website.

 -   [Mozilla Developer](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Media_queries): I also had to do a little more research via Mozilla Developer to achieve the exact level of responsiveness I wanted from Media Queries.